A Review on asymptotic normality of sums of associated random variables: Central limit theorem for a strictly stationary and associated sequence

 where $\sigma _{\ell }^{2}$ is the common variance of $ Y_{j}^{\prime }s$,

 Then it comes out that

 We complete the proof by letting $\ell \rightarrow \infty .$ Thus $\sigma _{\ell }^{2}-\sigma ^{2}\rightarrow 0$ and we get

-Remark.
+\textbf{Remark}.
 We finish this exposition by these important facts.
 A number of CLT's and invariance principles are available in the literature for strictly stationary sequences of associated random variables and not stationary ones.
-The most general CLT seems to be the one provided by Cox and Grimmet \cite {cox} for arbitrary associated rv's fulfulling a number of moment conditions.
-Dabrowski and co-authors (see \cite{burton} and \cite{dabro}) considered weakly associated random variables to establish principle invariances in the lines of Newman and Wright \cite{newmanwright}, as well as Berry-Essen-type results and functional LIL's.
+The most general CLT seems to be the one provided by \cite{cox} for arbitrary associated rv's satisfying a number of moment conditions. \cite{burton} and \cite{dabro}) considered weakly associated random variables to establish invariance principle in the lines of \cite{newmanwright}, as well as Berry-Essen-type results and functional laws of Iterated Logarithm (LIL).
 But almost all these results use the original adaptation of the original method of Newman we have described here.